-Question: I hear about kegels for women all the time, but what about men?
-Can kegels benefit men too?
+Question: I hear about Kegels for women all the time, but what about men?
+Can Kegels benefit men too?

-Expert Answer: Absolutely!
+Answer: Absolutely!
 Kegels are an important part of a woman’s workout routine to prevent or manage bladder leaks, but they are just as important for men.
-In men, kegels can help with fecal incontinence, overactive bladder, urinary retention, erectile functioning and even orgasms.
+In men, kegels can help with fecal incontinence, overactive bladder, urinary retention, erectile functioning, and even orgasms.
 Interested in seeing the benefits for yourself?
 Here’s how to do them:

 How To Do Kegels For Men

 There are two types of kegel exercises that you can do to strengthen and tone your pelvic floor muscles.

 Long Contractions work on the supportive strength of the muscles.
 To perform a long kegel contraction, tighten your pelvic muscles and hold for 5 seconds.
 This may be difficult at first – don’t worry if you can’t hold the contraction for the full five seconds.
 With practice, you’ll be able to work up to this.